 [In this figure] Microscopic view of salt and sea salt.

 The Morton salt is finer and the salt grains look like white crystals.
-In contrast, the sea salts grains are bigger with a rock-like texture.
+In contrast, the sea salt grains are bigger with a rock-like texture.
 Although the sea salts are white in color, some of them shine orange color by reflecting the light.
 I guess that the color comes from the minerals in the sea salts.
 When I use higher magnification to see the sea salts, I feel like I am looking at a meteorite or an asteroid.

 [In this figure] High magnification of Microscopic view of sea salt.